DiogoDeAndrade/LastBreath/README.md

 Game ends when one city is out of oxygen, and the associated player is dead.

 ## April goals
-- Siren's Flow level
-  - Design
+- Bezier edit => Move point = Move tangents
-  - Menu
+- Shader for background

 ## Future
 - Display submarine stats on selection